birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ---
 layout: post
-title: intelligent social matching with semantic tagging
+title: Intelligent Social Matching with Semantic Tagging
 ---

 Anyone who's built social networks or recommendation systems knows the struggle: How do you get the right content to the right people?
 The traditional approach involves hoarding massive amounts of user data and feeding it into increasingly complex algorithms that then try to guess what people want, or who they want to see or connect with based on their behavior.